syncfusion-content/xamarin.ios-docs/Xamarin-iOS/Introduction/Download-And-Installation/Mac.md

 documentation: ug
 ---

-# Download and Installation in Mac
+# Download and Installation of Xamarin.iOS controls in Mac

 ## Download directly from website